hudsonmiears/hudsonmiears.github.io/portfolio.md

 ![](/wp-content/uploads/2019/07/thirdpersoncameracontroller.gif)

 Cameras are important in games, and I think about them a lot.
 In this demo I wanted to see what it would take to create a _good_ third person camera controller, inspired by [this talk by John Nesky](https://youtu.be/C7307qRmlMI).
 I did this while trying to emulate the movement of the old Star Fox games.

-The movement itself is achieved my aiming the ship at a target with an offset ahead of the ship.
-There's some artificial rolling there, too.

 The camera moves in relation with the ship's movements.
 In addition, I used the idea of raycast &#8216;whiskers' from the talk.
 This way, the camera moves away from obstructions that it anticipates ahead of the ship.
 If you move too close to a wall, the camera moves away from it.
 It also averages this obstruction avoidance so that it centers out in narrow corridors.